textpotential/bibliarchic/chapt1.md

 Instead, this ethical encounter provides the apparatus for the very possibility of seeing, knowing, and willing.
 This is how I mean proximity as an optics, as an apparatus for the possibility of interface as relationality irreducible to consumption.

 [^circulation_images]: As Richard Cohen, *Ethics and Cybernetics*, 28, notes, the most pivotal chapter of Levinas's *Otherwise than Being*, which is titled "Substitution," offers a fitting mention of proximity in relationship to terminology we often find in discussions of technology, such as "circulation of information" and "resolved into 'images.'
 After introducing the shortcomings associated with placing consciousness qua knowledge at the foundation of humanness, Levinas, *Otherwise Than Being*, 101, articulates an alternative, saying, "In starting with sensibility interpreted not as a knowing but as proximity, in seeking in language contact and sensibility, behind the circulation of information it becomes, we have endeavored to describe subjectivity as irreducible to consciousness and thematization.
 Proximity appears as the relationship with the other, who cannot be resolved into "images" or be exposed in a theme.
 It is the relationship with what is not disproportionate to the arche in thematization, but incommensurable with it, with what does not derive its identity from the kerygmatic logos, and blocks all schematism."

 In the last of Levinas's major philosophical works, *Otherwise Than Being*, proximity blossoms as a problematization of the distance/nearness spatial binary.
 He writes, "for proximity is not a simply asymptotic approach of its 'term.'
 Its term is not an end.
-The more I answer the more I am responsible; the more I approach the neighbor with which I am encharged the further away I am."[^5] In this resistance to the asymptote as a metaphor for proximity, Levinas indicates concepts of relationality or even interface as face to face that are not derived simply from spatial contiguity or its lack.
+The more I answer the more I am responsible; the more I approach the neighbor with which I am encharged the further away I am."[^5] Levinas uses the mathematical concept of asymptote, a line that gets infinitely closer to a curve without ever contacting it, to emphasize that his notion of proximity can not be reduced simply to increasing closeness in human encounter.
+In this resistance to the asymptote as a metaphor for proximity, Levinas indicates concepts of relationality or even interface as face to face that are not derived simply from spatial contiguity or its lack.
 First and foremost, proximity is a sociality, a "relationship with," not simply a physical closeness in space and time.[^6] This "relationship with" is the core of interface as I have defined it, so we can already imagine proximity as a kind of interface.
 Proximity, which cannot be reduced to physical or cognitive closeness,[^7] is conceptualized with many other terms by Levinas, such as approach, contact, and responsibility.
 All of these terms connote a kind of engagement that is a process of being approached by a neighbor or a stranger that demands a response more than an intentionally willed choice to approach another and engage.